Best 16 Hamstring and Glute Exercises: Your Path to Fitness Triumph

 • Feet shoulder-width apart, barbell at hip height.

-• Push hips back, lowering bar towards feet.
+• Push hips back, lowering the bar towards feet.

 • Keep back straight, knees soft.